-- By mail, ballots must be postmarked by January 14, 2013 and received no later than January 22, 2013.
+- By mail, ballots must be postmarked by September 9, 2013 and received no later than September 17, 2013.

-- In-person, ballot must be delivered by January 15, 2013.
+- In person, ballots must be delivered by September 10, 2013.

-Suffolk County BOE: PO Box 700 Yaphank Avenue, Yaphank, NY 11980
+Mail or deliver applications/ballots to: Suffolk County BOE: PO Box 700 Yaphank Avenue, Yaphank, NY 11980 631 852 4500

 The Independent Judicial Election Commissions(IJEQCs) are a statewide network of independent screening panels for judicial candidates.
 The screening process is designed to ensure that voters are provided with as much information as possible about the qualifications of candidates for judicial office.
 Each IJEQC is responsible for reviewing the qualifications of candidates within its respective judicial district who are seeking public election to New York State Supreme Court, County Court, Surrogate's Court, Family Court, New York City Civil Court, District Court or City Court.
 The Commissions publish a brochure--Electing Judges in New York State: You Can be An Informed Voter as well as a 2012 Voter Guide